About the Film

 Fast forward to a shocking result.
 This rag-tag high school team of undocumented Mexican boys did what no one thought possible.
 The competition, however, was only the beginning.
 These boys forged a legacy that could not have been imagined.

 Narrated by Michael Peña.
 Written and Directed by Mary Mazzio.
-Funded by the Bezos Family Foundation and the Laurie M. Tisch Illumination Fund, with additional support from the Virginia Piper Charitable Trust and others.
-Executive Producers: Michael Peña, Laurie Tisch, Jackie Bezos, Mike Bezos, Hope Pascucci, Mike Pascucci, Jeb Bush, Jr., Stephanie Hunt, Hunter Hunt, Christine Vachon, Sanjay Rawal, and Sarah Lenti.
+Funded by the Bezos Family Foundation and the Laurie M. Tisch Illumination Fund, with additional support from Babson College, the Virginia G. Piper Charitable Trust and others.
+Executive Producers: Michael Peña, Laurie Tisch, Jackie Bezos, Mike Bezos, John H. Carlson, Hope Pascucci, Mike Pascucci, Jeb Bush, Jr., Stephanie Hunt, Hunter Hunt, Christine Vachon, Sanjay Rawal, and Sarah Lenti.